-The four balls-viz., the iron, the two wax, and the cork balls, are allowed to slide down the long glass, which is inclined at an angle; and then, by means of the tube and funnel, pour in the Solution of white vitriol. tincture of cochineal, and all the balls will remain at the bottom of the glass.
+The four balls-viz., the iron, the two wax, and the cork balls, are allowed to slide down the long glass, which is inclined at an angle; and then, by means of the tube and funnel, pour in the tincture of cochineal, and all the balls will remain at the bottom of the glass.
 The water is poured down next, and now the cork ball floats up on the water, and marks the boundary line of the alcohol and water.
-Then the solution of blue vitriol, when a wax ball floats upon it.
-Thirdly, the solution of white vitriol, upon which the second wax ball takes its place; and lastly, the quicksilver is poured down the tube, and upon this heavy metallic fluid the iron or glass ball floats like a cork on water.
+Then the solution of blue vitriol. when a wax ball floats upon it.
+Thirdly, the solution of with bands of crimson, blue, and silver; and the liquids will not mingle with each other for many days.